RumeelHussainbnb/CoreDAODocs/docs/Node/validator/overview.md

 ```

 :::note
-In the Core ecosystem, the rewards are distributed to each validator, from that reward valdiators are required to keep a percentage in the form of commission adn distribute the rest to its delegators.
+In the Core ecosystem, the rewards are distributed to each validator, from that reward valdiators are required to keep a percentage in the form of commission and distribute the rest to its delegators.
 Each validator can set its own commission rate.
 However, there is no self-bonded CORE.
 Validator only gets commissions if they don't want to stake on their own validator.
 :::

 ## Potential Risks and Penalties for Validators